-This study paper is dedicated to my dear wife Rachael, our children; Helen, Boniface and Allan for their patience and love they showed during the time I was writing this paper.
-Their prayers, understanding and moral support was a great inspiration, which have enabled me to accomplish this paper successfully.
+This study paper is dedicated to my dear wife Mary and our children for their patience and love they showed during the time I was writing this paper.
+Their prayers, understanding and moral support was a great inspiration and enabled me to accomplish this paper successfully.